Smoothed Graph Contrastive Learning via Seamless Proximity Integration: Experimental setup

+To ensure a fair comparison with state-of-the-art models in both node and graph classification tasks, we adopt the widely used data split method from the Open Graph Benchmark, which is commonly employed in self-supervised learning.
+We also report values based on the respective papers.
+For benchmarks where experiments weren't performed in the relevant papers, we accurately reproduced their values using available code resources.
+It’s worth mentioning that the results on the Cora in MVGRL \cite{icml2020_1971} are reported across benchmarks with varying numbers of nodes and edges (refer to Table 1 in the respective paper).
+Therefore, the values are reproduced and reported using the standard Cora benchmark.

 To implement the proposed model, we leveraged the extensive capabilities offered by the PyGCL library, as introduced in \cite{Zhu:2021tu}.
 For the graph augmentation, we employ the augmentor base class provided by PyGCL, which includes Edge Removing (ER) and Node Feature Masking (FM), both with a drop probability of $0.5$.
+For a comprehensive comparison, we reported values based on the respective papers.

-Additionally, for a comprehensive comparison, we conducted experiments on all baselines using the PyGCL library since there was a lack of extensive baseline experimentation, especially for large-scale graphs.
+To ensure a fair comparison with state-of-the-art, we followed the publicly available data split of citation networks and replicated all experiments accordingly.
+For benchmarks where experiments weren't performed in the relevant papers, we accurately reproduced their values using available code resources.
+Additionally, for large-scale graphs, we conducted experiments on most of the baselines using the PyGCL library since there was a lack of extensive baseline experimentation.
+The implementation is available at \url{https://github.com/maysambehmanesh/SGCL}.

-In the mini-batch generation using the random-walk sampler, we set the batch size to 2000 with a random walk length of 4 and 3 starting root nodes for all benchmark datasets.
-However, for the ogbn-products benchmark, we use a batch size of 500 with a random walk length of 20.